-Because many white people of the time found it hard to believe a black woman could be so intelligent in writing poetry, Wheatley had to defend her literary ability in court in 1772.
-She was examined by a group of Boston luminaries including John Erving, Reverend Charles Chauncey, John Hancock, Thomas Hutchinson, the governor of Massachusetts, and his Lieutenant Governor Andrew Oliver.
-They concluded that she had in fact written the poems ascribed to her and signed an attestation which was published in the preface to her book, Poems on Various Subjects, Religious and Moral, published in Aldgate, London in 1773.
+Because many white people of the time found it hard to believe a black woman could be so intelligent and write poetry, Wheatley had to defend her literary ability in court in 1772.
+She was examined by a group of Boston luminaries including John Erving, Reverend Charles Chauncey, John Hancock, Thomas Hutchinson, the governor of Massachusetts, and his Lieutenant Governor, Andrew Oliver.
+They concluded that she had written the poems ascribed to her and signed an attestation to that fact.
+It later appeared in the preface to her book, Poems on Various Subjects, Religious and Moral, published in Aldgate, London in 1773.
 The book was published in London because publishers in Boston had refused to publish the text.
-Wheatley and her master's son, Nathanial Wheatley, went to London, where Selina, Countess of Huntingdon, and the Earl of Dartmouth helped with the publication.
+Wheatley and her master's son, Nathanial Wheatley, went to London, where Selina Hastings, Countess of Huntingdon, and the Earl of Dartmouth helped with the publication.

 After the death of the Wheatley family, she married a free black grocer named John Peters.
-This marriage produced three children, two of whom soon died.
-Her husband left her and Wheatley earned a living as a servant.
+This marriage produced three children, two of whom died very young.
+Wheatley’s husband left her and she earned a living as a servant.
 By 1784 she was living in a boarding house and, in December of that year, she and her remaining child died and were buried in an unmarked grave.
 She died in poverty at the age of 31.
 Wheatley's third child died only a few hours after her death.
-At the time of her death, there was a second volume of poetry but neither it nor any of her other works have ever been seen.
+At the time of her death, there was a second volume of poetry, but neither it nor any of her other works have ever been seen.

 Statue honoring Phillis Wheatley at the Boston Women's Memorial

 Phillis is remembered for many first time accomplishments from a woman of her day:

 First African American woman to earn a living from her writing